angular/angular/aio/content/guide/deprecations.md

 ### Style Sanitization for `[style]` and `[style.prop]` bindings

 Angular used to sanitize `[style]` and `[style.prop]` bindings to prevent malicious code from being inserted through `javascript:` expressions in CSS `url()` entries.
 However, most modern browsers no longer support the usage of these expressions, so sanitization was only maintained for the sake of IE 6 and 7.
 Given that Angular does not support either IE 6 or 7 and sanitization has a performance cost, we will no longer sanitize style bindings as of version 10 of Angular.

+### `loadChildren` string syntax in `@angular/router`

+It is no longer possible to use the `loadChildren` string syntax to configure lazy routes.
+The string syntax has been replaced with dynamic import statements.
+Find more information about the replacement [in the `LoadChildrenCallback` documentation](api/router/LoadChildrenCallback).

+The supporting classes `SystemJsNgModuleLoader` and `SystemJsNgModuleLoaderConfig` classes were removed from `@angular/core`.

 <!-- links -->